austinsonger/documentation/source/index.rst

 Our target is to provide help for:

-   * Network IDS integrated with Host IDS solution like Wazuh in a single pane of glass
+   * Network IDS integration with Host IDS solution like Wazuh in a single pane of glass
    * On-Premises Network IDS
    * Cloud Network IDS by Software TAP and traffic transport
    * Network IDS Orchestration